daniml3/Telexec/README.md

 * ### Commands
     * The commands must follow this specific template for the correct behaviour of the bot:
       ```
-        // The command must always contain Telegram and MessageListener as arguments
+        // The command must always contain Telegram, MessageListener and String chatId as arguments
-        public static void myCommandName(Telegram telegram, MessageListener listener) {
+        public static void myCommandName(Telegram telegram, MessageListener listener, String chatId) {
         Runnable runnable;

         // Do something that doesn't need user interaction
-        telegram.sendMessage("Do you want to stop the bot? (y/n)");
+        telegram.sendMessage("Do you want to stop the bot? (y/n)", chatId);

         // The code that will be executed on a separate thread
         runnable = () -> {